 - 1. Location of existing and proposed lighting structures; - 2.
 The height of proposed light posts including fixtures; - 3.
 The material of proposed light posts; - 4.
 A photograph, drawing, or picture of proposed light posts and fixtures; - 5.
+Make and model of luminaires; - 6.
 Denotation of the area of foot-candles and cones of illumination for each proposed outdoor lighting fixture.